An Overview of the Process for Schools and Child Care Facilities

 What happens after mitigation is complete?

-After any new faucets, fountains, and filters are installed, staff members from the North Carolina Department of Health and Human Services will conduct post-mitigation sampling to confirm that water lead levels at all drinking and cooking taps are below 10 ppb.
+After any new plumbing fixture(s) are installed, local/regional environmental health officials will be notified to schedule post-mitigation sampling to confirm that water lead levels at all drinking and cooking taps are below 10 ppb.

 Online: www.cleanwaterforuskids.org/carolina/contact